tajawal/code-challenge/FE.md

 ## Conditions
 - You should think about the UI and UX of your app.
 - You should think about the state management of your app.
-- You should consume the api endpoint mention and not use it as internal json file.
+- You should consume the api endpoint mentioned and not use it as internal json file.
-- You should build this application in ECMAScript 6 or later.
-- You should build this application using Reactjs (NextJS and Typescript will be a plus).
+- You should build this application using Reactjs and NextJS (Typescript will be a plus).

 ## What we are looking for